-New Winnie the Pooh coins have just been released.
+Winnie the Pooh was given to Christopher Robin 100 years ago today.
 Roger Lewis recalls the difficult life of the first player of Pooh Sticks, Christopher Robin Milne

 Winnie the Pooh, the mustard-coloured teddy, Piglet, the malformed hog, Eeyore, the suicidal donkey, and the rest of the menagerie from the Hundred Acre Wood constitute the most valuable fictional character franchise in the world, next to Mickey Mouse.

 That's good news for the Walt Disney Company, which is now releasing Christopher Robin, starring Ewan McGregor as the grown-up boy reconnecting with his childhood toys.

 The ‘bear of very little brain’ and his chums are big business – and were so from the outset.
 When Winnie-the-Pooh (hyphenated originally) was first published by Methuen in October 1926, there were immediate sales of 32,000 copies.